-Whether it's your first father of the bride speech and you're feeling nervous, or you've got a band of daughters to rival Pride and Prejudice and are something of an old hand, a little bit of advice can go a long way.
+Whether it's your first father of the bride speech and you're feeling nervous, or you've got a band of daughters to rival Pride And Prejudice and are something of an old hand, a little bit of advice can go a long way.
 Picture the scene: it's your daughter's big day.
 The vows have been taken, food devoured and now it's your moment to make your father of the bride speech and share your thoughts with friends, family and guests.
-Customarily if there isn't a masters of ceremonies, the FOB - that's you - will be introduced by the best man.
+Customarily if there isn't a master of ceremonies, the FOTB - that's you - will be introduced by the best man after his best man speech.
 The father of the bride is typically the first to present his speech.
 By tradition, you'll start by welcoming guests and thanking them for being a part of the day.
 After that, it's over to you and those hard-spent late night speech writing hours.

 1. Share childhood stories

 Stories from the past alway go down a treat in a father of the bride speech - after all, you're one of only two people who have known her for her whole life.
 Funny moments of tantrums past and snippets of her character forming at a young age make a great ice breaker - and guarantee smiles all round.
 Move on to talk about her teenage years, her achievements and things that you are proud of now that your little girl is a fully-fledged (and now married) woman.

 2. Talk about your son-in-law

 The second essential of a father of the bride speech is to talk about your new son-in-law.
 Perhaps mention what happened when he met the family (a great opportunity for a funny story to delight your guests and make him squirm) or an experience you both shared that made you realise that he was the one for her.
 Either way, a balance of funny, charming and heart-warming - these bits are best saved to round up this section of your speech - will do the trick.

 3. Share stories about love from your own experience

 Take a stance as one of the more experienced men in the room, and add your own words of wisdom about relationships, love and marriage.